dwaipayan05/dwaipayan05/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Bachelor's Degree
 - Working towards Research Oriented Projects
 - Learning more about Applications of DL in Geomechanics
 - Dabbling with different technologies.

-#### :muscle: Things I am challenging myself with:
-- Waking up earlier to make good use of the day
-- Contributing to Open Source
-- Exercising 3 days a week
-- Improving my CV with some education apart from university

 #### :computer: Programming languages and tools:
 <p>